Ventures empowers entrepreneurs with limited resources and unlimited potential to improve their lives through small business ownership.

 - One-on-one coaching and mentoring

-- Food incubation through a training food truck and affordable commercial kitchen space
+- Food incubation through workshops and affordable kitchen rentals

 - Ongoing support